aryaaa324/Leetcode/README.md

 # Leetcode
-This repository contains all the leetcode must solve problems
+This repository contains all the leetcode must solve problems.

 # HOW TO APPROACH A PROBLEM?